History of the Scythians: Alliance with the Neo-Assyrian Empire

-The result of this marriage was that the Scythians ceased to be referred to as an enemy force in the Neo-Assyrian records and the alliance between the Scythian kingdom and the Neo-Assyrian Empire was concluded, following which the Scythian kingdom remained on friendly terms with the Neo-Assyrian Empire and maintained peaceful relations with it.
+Following this marriage, the Scythians ceased to be referred to as an enemy force in the Neo-Assyrian records.
+With the alliance thus concluded, the Scythian kingdom would remain on friendly and peaceful terms with the Neo-Assyrian Empire.

 Unions between Scythians and West Asians were not limited to royalty, and the appearance of jewellery decorated using granulation and filigree in the core Ciscaucasian territory of the Scythian kingdom attests that Scythian men married or took as concubines West Asian women who followed them back to Ciscaucasia.

 Scythian troops appear to also have served in the Urartian army at this time, with the burial of a Scythian lord together with his horses under a Urartian building at Norşuntepe suggesting that Scythian troops were guarding the western border of Urartu under the reign of Rusa II.
-The earliest presence of silk West Asia was found in a Urartian fortress, presumably imported from China through the intermediary of the Scythians, implying that the trade of silk to western Eurasia might have started at this time through the intermediary of the Scythians during their stay in West Asia.
+The earliest demonstrable presence of silk in West Asia was found in a Urartian fortress, presumably imported from China through the intermediary of the Scythians, and suggesting that the trade of silk to western Eurasia might have started at this time, through the intermediary of the Scythians during their stay in West Asia.

 The eastern Cimmerians meanwhile remained hostile to Assyria, and, along with the Medes, were the allies of Ellipi against an invasion by the Neo-Assyrian Empire between c.
 672 and c.
 669 BCE.
-The eastern Cimmerians attacked the Assyrian province of Šubria in alliance with Urartu during this time.
+The eastern Cimmerians in alliance with Urartu attacked the Assyrian province of Šubria during this time.

-And when the Median ruler Kaštaritu rebelled against the Neo-Assyrian Empire and founded the first independent kingdom of the Medes after successfully liberating them from Neo-Assyrian overlordship in c.
+And when the Median ruler Kaštaritu rebelled against the Neo-Assyrian Empire and founded the first independent kingdom of the Medes, after successfully liberating them from Neo-Assyrian overlordship from c.
 671 to c.
-669 BCE, the eastern Cimmerians were allied to him.
+669 BCE, the eastern Cimmerians became allied with him.